TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

   ad - bc = 0.
 $$

-If a $2 \times 2$ matrix has two linearly dependent columns, then one of the columns will be a multiple of the other column, e.g.
+If a $2 \times 2$-matrix has two linearly dependent columns, then one of the columns will be a multiple of the other column, e.g.

 $$